gvwilson/sensibleadventures/arecibo/arecibo.md

 The old woman has been going up and down the mountain for almost thirty years, and takes quiet pleasure in thinking that the packed earth is echoing her own footsteps back at her.
-Crickets and songbirds fill the forest with sound, and once something larger rustles the bushes.
+Crickets and songbirds fill the forest with sound.
-Wharru hefts his spear but the old woman pushes on.
+Wharru hefts his spear when something larger rustles the bushes.
+The old woman pushes on:
-A thylacine wouldn't attack two people together, and no one has seen a marsupial lion for years.
+a thylacine wouldn't attack two people together, and no one has seen a marsupial lion for years.

-They reach the field of stones just as the sun is about to kiss the horizon.
+They reach the field of stones just as the sun kisses the horizon.
 Only a few scattered clouds mar the sky's perfect blue;
-if the stranger wasn't there the old woman would have Wharru sight along the stones for her and mark new positions for them.
+if the stranger wasn't there the old woman would have Wharru sight along the stones for her to check their positions.

 But the stranger *is* there,
 and even half-blind from years of looking too closely at the sun,